+Payment is not accepted on campus.
 The following payment methods are available to all students:

-|HigherEdPoints.com Program||Convert Aeroplan® Miles to tuition credits.|
+|HigherEdPoints.com Program||Convert loyalty points to tuition credits|

-|International Currency Transfer||Preferred for international payment.|
+|International Currency Transfer||Preferred method of payment from an international bank|

-|Payroll deduction||Only available to eligible students.|
+|Payroll deduction||Only available to eligible students|

-Students can now fund their school fees by converting Aeroplan® Miles through HigherEdPoints.com.
+Students can now fund their school fees by converting Aeroplan® Miles, TD Travel Rewards points, or CIBC Aventura points through HigherEdPoints.com.

 GlobalPay for Students also offers convenient payment options for those paying from China and India.

 Note: This is not a payment through Western Union Agent locations (except in the case of some payments from India).
-You will simply be paying a Western Union Bank Account, and then Western Union transfers the funds to Carleton University in Canadian dollars.
+You will simply be paying a Western Union Bank Account and then Western Union transfers the funds to Carleton University in Canadian dollars.

-Simply login to Carleton Central and navigate to Registration, then Student Accounts and click on the International Currency Transfer link to be redirected to the GlobalPay for Students pay to set up your payment.
+Login to Carleton Central and navigate to Registration, then Student Accounts and click on the International Currency Transfer link to be redirected to the GlobalPay for Students pay to set up your payment.